Dylan Sullivan

-Dylan Sullivan (born January 6, 2001) is an American professional soccer player who plays as a defensive midfielder for MLS Next Pro club New York Red Bulls II.
+Dylan Sullivan (born January 6, 2001) is an American professional soccer player who plays as a defensive midfielder.

 Career

 Early career

 Sullivan joined the New York Red Bulls Academy in 2017.
 He also played college soccer with Clemson.
 In 2021 he helped Clemson win the NCAA Division I men's soccer championship.
 During his college years Sullivan also played for the Hudson Valley Hammers.

 New York Red Bulls

 On March 21, 2023, Sullivan signed his first professional contract with New York Red Bulls II.

 On 20 March 2024, Sullivan scored his first goal of the season for New York in a 5–1 victory over his hometown club, Hudson Valley Hammers, in the first round of the U.S. Open Cup.